themarchoffolly/pushme-pullyou/PITCHME.md

 Note:

-You might want to mention where you audience can find your presentaton slides.
+Let your audience know where they can find your presentaton slides, online @ GitPitch :)

 ---